Los Tres Picachos State Forest

 Los Tres Picachos State Forest (Spanish: Bosque Estatal de Los Tres Picachos) is one of the 20 forests that make up the public forest system of Puerto Rico.
 The forest is located in the Central Mountain Range or Cordillera Central, along the Los Tres Picachos mountain ridge, one of the island's highest mountains, named after the distinctive three peaks of the highest mountain in the forest.
 The state forest is located in the municipalities of Jayuya and Ciales.

 History

-Los Tres Picachos State Forest was proclaimed and designated in February 16, 1999 through executive order OE-199-10.
+Los Tres Picachos State Forest was proclaimed and designated on February 16, 1999, through executive order OE-199-10.
 This proclamation was made thanks to effort and interest from local residents, the municipal administrations of Ciales and Jayuya, and the Guardianes de la Montaña ecological group.
 Its purpose is to preserve the ecological integrity of the forest terrains from urban development.

 Geography

 The forest is found along two river basins: the Arecibo and Manatí Rivers, both flowing northward into the Atlantic Ocean.
 Other rivers found within the forest boundaries are the Cialitos, Saliente and Toro Negro rivers.
 The forest is particularly vital for the hydrological preservation of the Toro Negro River.
 The most notable geographical feature of the forest reserve is the Tres Picachos mountain which rises to an elevation of 3,176 feet (968 m) above sea level.
 Tres Picachos literally translates to three little peaks, and it is named as such after the three distinctive peaks found in the summit of the mountain.

 The state forest is found in a transition zone between a karstic area and another of volcanic origin.